izaakm/fundamentals-hpc/docs/command-line.md

 # Redirect the out put of a command ...

-... to a file and append to the file (if it exists):
+... to a file and append to the file (if it exists, otherwise, create it):

 ```bash
 echo "foo bar" >> foo.txt